Mellanox/wjh-linux/trapagg/README.md

 table overflows, it will be flushed.
 It is possible to change the size of the hash table by modifying the configuration file.

+With kernel 5.10 and above it is possible to use `trapagg_tp.yaml` instead of `trapagg.yaml`.
+It attaches an eBPF program to the `devlink_trap_report` raw tracepoint, which should provide a more stable interface and better performance compared to the previously mentioned kprobe.

 [1]: https://github.com/cloudflare/ebpf_exporter
 [2]: https://github.com/cloudflare/ebpf_exporter#building-and-running
 [3]: https://grafana.com/